You can contact North Yorkshire Police by phone, post, email or in person.

 (Emergency health services in York and North Yorkshire will respond to drug overdose calls for help without routinely notifying the police).

-Send enquiries to email@example.com - please include as much detail as possible in your message, including your home address and preferred method of contact if we need to get in touch with you.
+Send enquiries to email@example.com - please include as much detail as possible in your message, including:

 If you prefer, you can email your local Safer Neighbourhood Team directly.